dernasherbrezon/lora-at/README.md

 # About

-Control LoRa via serial interface using AT commands.
-Baud rate: 115200.
+Control LoRa via serial interface using AT commands or Bluetooth.

-# Supported commands
+# Supported AT commands

 All request commands must start with "AT".
 All responses must end with "OK" or "ERROR".
 If command returned "ERROR" then the message before contained the error reason.